 A database of all IBRD bonds (1947-present) is updated periodically.

-The Articles of Agreement outline the conditions of membership and the general principles of organization, management, and operations.
+The Articles of Agreement and equivalent governing documents outline the conditions of membership and the general principles of organization, management, and operations.

 Governors resolutions – Generally passed at Annual Meetings, these concern membership, elections, financial statements, net income allocation, transfer from surplus, and similar topics.